higherkindness/mu-scala/docs/src/main/tut/README.md

 [RPC] atop **Freestyle** is **`frees-rpc`**.

-Freestyle RPC is a purely functional library for building RPC endpoint based services with support for [RPC] and [HTTP/2].
+Freestyle RPC is a purely functional library for building RPC endpoint-based services with support for [RPC] and [HTTP/2].

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->